Coronavirus digest: Travel bans ineffective, WHO says | DW | 19.01.2022

 The move to reverse the policy that Starbuck had announced earlier this month came after the US Supreme Court rejected a plan by the Biden administration to require vaccines or regular COVID testing at companies with more than 100 workers.

-The Pan American Health Organization (PAHO) says coronavirus infections in the Americas are reaching new peaks, with 7.2 million new cases and more than 15,000 COVID-related deaths in the last week.
+The Pan American Health Organization (PAHO) said coronavirus infections in the Americas are reaching new peaks, with 7.2 million new cases and more than 15,000 COVID-related deaths in the last week.

 "The virus is spreading more actively than ever before," PAHO Director Carissa Etienne told a press briefing.